JackpotRising/jr-docs/homebase/integration.md

 #### 4. Payouts

-Where you define the payout structure per each tier.
+Defines the payout structure.
+This is mirrored per each tier.

 ![Screenshot](media/tournament/004.png)